All Episodes

 They lied to the American people with that false information before the election.

-Then they lied to a court to spy on a Trump campaign associate, and then they used it as a roadmap, still unverified, to bludgeon President Trump as an insurance policy after he got elected.
+And then they used it as a roadmap, still unverified, to bludgeon President Trump as an insurance policy after he got elected.

-I think one of the things everybody in America has to come to grips with that President Trump represented a rebellion by the American people against a national establishment that was quite willing to break the law and do whatever it had to do and has been doing it ever since.
+I think one of the things everybody in America has to come to grips with is that President Trump represented a rebellion by the American people against a national establishment that was quite willing to break the law and do whatever it had to do and has been doing it ever since.

-Uh and and uh I think for example, in the in the House, if the Democrats really want to move forward with committees to investigate, quote, you know, Russian influence.
+And I think, for example, in the House, if the Democrats really want to move forward with committees to investigate, quote, you know, Russian influence, the Republicans ought to say, terrific, let's start with the Clinton Foundation with Bill Clinton going to Moscow to get a half million dollars.

-It is I think one of the great scandals.
+It is, I think, one of the great scandals.

 Yeah.

-Uh what are you trying to take over my business?
+What are you trying to take over?

-How's that gonna work?
+How's that going to work?

-Well, I hope I I hope you will at some point.
+I hope you will at some point.

-I just decided that the podcasts have become so popular and that they're such a positive way to tell stories.
+I just decided that podcasts have become so popular and that they're such a positive way to tell stories.

-And then you can sign up for it.
+And they can sign up for it.

 We'll do about one a week.